 Chia is beautiful to look at and easy to grow indoors.
 It deserves a corner in any garden indoors or outdoors and is one of the healthiest and easiest plants to grow.
 Have you ever imagined the actual reason behind the energy, stamina, and sturdy physicality of the Native Americans?
 Well, the secret is out, and it’s none other than Chia seeds that date back to 3500 BC.
 It was consumed as an endurance food in the diet of Aztecs and several other ancient tribes of both the American continents.
 In the Mayan language, the word “Chia” resembles strength.

-Chia seeds are harvested from a flowering plant, scientifically named Salvia Hispanica, a typical member of the Mint family.
-One tablespoon of chia sprouts helps a person to sustain and work hard enough for continuous 24 hours.
-Chia seeds and sprouts offer an unbelievable range of health benefits, and knowing how to sprout Chia indoors will prove handy some time or the other.
+Chia seeds are harvested from a flowering plant, scientifically named Salvia Hispanica, a typical member of the mint family.
+One tablespoon of chia sprouts helps a person to sustain and work hard enough for many hours.
+Chia seeds and sprouts offer an unbelievable range of health benefits, and knowing how to grow chia seeds indoors will prove handy some time or the other.

 Rich in proteins, essential fatty acids, oxidants, and numerous other nutrients, Chia sprouts were accepted as an alternative to an elixir of life.
 It contains five times more Calcium than what is present in cow milk.
 They consist of an abundance of chlorophyll, fiber, and Omega-3 Fatty Acids.
 Chia sprouts provide the much-needed Fatty Acids to maintain a healthy cardiovascular system of the body.
 Vegan or Vegetarian people also need to include Chia sprouts, where they will get the required amount of protein and fiber their diet lacks due to the absence of animal protein.
 The seeds are of great nutritional value and offer the following wide range of benefits.